PaulIsenberg/FWIP_Venture/README.md

 We verified primary keys across all tables to establish a baseline form of consistency within the data and to allow joining of tables/dataframes in SQL/Python respectively.

-After distinguishing all objects we preprocessed and transformed each of them.
-We collected start and end dates from multiple objects and tables, calculated life span, worked on funding rounds and types and a number of participants, employees degrees (C-level employee), cleaned locations and placed them in regions buckets and so on.
-As a result of this transformation we have a few clean tables that we merged one by one.
+After distinguishing all objects, we preprocessed and transformed each of them.
+We collected start and end dates from multiple objects and tables, calculated life span, aggregated funding rounds, funding types, number of funding participants, education levels of C-level employees, cleaned locations and placed them in regions, and more.
+As a result of this transformation, we have a few clean tables that we merged one by one.

 Due to various inconsistencies within the data, we narrowed our scope to US startups with an inception date of no earlier than 01-01-2000.
 Binning was used for US regions based off of company locations and the lifespan of each company.